WesleyDRobinson/code-samples/volta-charging/README.md

 For example, I added a "_geoloc" property to the records (`manipulate.js`) so I could use the GeoSearch functionality, which was simple to add into the JS library searches in a previous project.
 But when attempting to layer it into instantsearch.js, I found either my code or config would need quite a bit of refactoring.
 Maybe just an hour or two more, but that's a lot considering the timeline for this project! :)

+### Next steps

+Future work could include finishing the geolocation implementation, automating updates for the index in Algolia, and perhaps more interactive mapping features.